 However in 1993 the BPCA asked: "What insecticide formulation is approved for amateur use, applied directly to the body, touched by unprotected hands, provides a source of long-term insecticide contamination of skin surface including those of children?
 Think twice before recommending their use."(7)

 Safer chemical products that contain insect growth regulators (IGRs) act by preventing development during one of the four stages of the flea life cycle.
 In 1996 Your Cat readers voted Program the 'Best Flea Treatment' for cats.
+What does viagra do.
 It is available for both cats and dogs and the active ingredient, lufenuron acts by preventing the hatching of any eggs once the flea has bitten its host.
 However the US Food and Drugs Administration observed the following adverse effects in cats and dogs: vomiting, depression, lethargy, diarrhoea, loss of appetite and itchy, scratchy skin(8).

 Natural flea control